jupyter-book/jupyter-book/docs/interactive/hiding.md

 It's possible to control which content shows up in your book.
 For example, you may want to display a complex visualization to illustrate an idea, but don't want the page to be cluttered with a large code cell that generated the visualization.
-In other cases, you may want to remove a code cell entirely.
+In other cases, you may want to show content only for some destinations or circumstances or remove a code cell entirely.

-In this case, you have two options:
+In this case, you have three options:

+* **Tagging** content allows selective building of markdown through configuration.
 * **Hiding** content provides a button that lets readers reveal the content.
 * **Removing** content prevents it from making it into your book.
 It will be entirely gone (though still present in the source files)

-There are two ways to hide content:
+There are three ways to manage content:

+* To tag Markdown, use the `{only}` directive and the `tags_add` configuration key.
 * To hide Markdown, use the `{toggle}` directive.
 * To hide or remove code cells or their outputs, use **notebook cell tags**.